ahilbers/cpp_snake/README.md

 sh compile.sh
 ```

-This should work from a terminal on Mac (and probably also Linux).
-For Windows,
+This should work from a terminal on Mac.
+For Windows, and Linux,
-you'll have to change `compile.sh` and run a different command.
+you'll have to change the compiler in `compile.sh`, e.g. to `g++`
+(and probably also change the flags).

 ### Playing the game